Cray-HPE/docs-csm/operations/network/management_network/generate_switch_configs.md

 * ***Full*** – Aruba-based Leaf-Spine systems, usually customer production systems.
 * ***V1*** – Dell and Mellanox based systems of either a TDS or Full layout.

 Generating a configuration file can be done for a single switch, or for the full system.
-In below, example commands for both scenarios:
+Below are example commands for both scenarios:

 ***Important***